drmcknight/drmcknight.github.io/_posts/2018-09-10-number-one-rule.md

 Our candidates are often asked what their number one rule is.
 It's a good question that can lead to some interesting insights.
 I'm not sure if I'd be able to give a good answer on the spot though.
 Lucky for me, I'm not in an interview so I get to take all the time I want to think of my best answer.

 My number one rule is "less, but better".
 I'm always chucking things out and pairing things down.
 It's a talent I learned from my stepdad and is essentially my favorite thing to do.

-Here's a bit of anecdotal evidence:

-Holly and I got a few terrible wedding presents that we didn't know what to do with.
-Well, I did but she didn't.
-While she was out one day I tossed it all in the trash and started mowing the yard.
-Half way through the mow I spot her standing off in the distance, staring at me coldly holding the problems that I had solved in her hands.
-Back in the house they went.
-I waited a few years and took them to a thrift store or something.
-I may have lost the battle but I won the war!